kytulendu/rra-krr/rrowl.md

 - The Slaver is a race with immerse psychic power that use their psychic ability to enslave lesser races, they use them to build their civilization as they see fit for worst of worst things against their will, even farm sentience races and use them as food source by mind control them to be willing to be eaten alive by The Slaver.
 They are kinda dump as they relied on their slave to do anything for them.
 Around 66 millions years ago they are at war with The Ancient, that result in galaxy wide conflict and many of potential lifeforms and advanced races went extinct in the process.
 In the end, they lose the war with The Ancient and went extinct.
 They are ~~inspired from~~ the Thrint from Larry Niven’s Known Space series.
 - The Drakor, like the name suggest, they are dragon... yes, dragon! in space!!! (yeah, I'm so creative with the name :P) They are the most advanced race in the known, their technology and their understanding of physics surpass every races in explored space, to the point that their technology is almost indistinguishable from magic... (or did they actually have magic?) ~~They also have bad habit of hording gold and shiny things.~~ Not much known about their home world, lets alone the location of their home world as they like to keep it secret.
 Some think it was some where in un-explored space in Milky Way galaxy, while some think their home world lay in another galaxy.
 As in the case like The Rra-krr, The Drakor was also uplifted by The Ancient a long times ago, and they also possess The Ancient's Knowledge Repository Puzzle just like the Rra-krr.
-- The Ancient's Knowledge Repository Puzzle or AKRP for short is an artifact left by The Ancient for their uplifted races, like the Monolith from Arthur C. Clarke's Space Odyssey series, it function as an observer (before they mysteriously disappear around 300,000-100,000 years ago) and influence the uplifted races toward technological progress and space travel.
+- The Ancient's Knowledge Repository Puzzle or AKRP for short is an artifact left by The Ancient for their uplifted races, like the Monolith from Arthur C. Clarke's Space Odyssey series, it function as an observer (before they mysteriously disappear around 300,000-100,000 years ago) and influence the uplifted races toward technological and philosophical development, and later lead to space travel.
 It made of an unknown material, have unknown mass and was indestructible as there is some kind of force field protect it against any damage and analysis.
 The force field was so advanced that it was unknown to current physics.
 Even The Drakor, the most advanced race in the known was unable to understand or analyze it.
 Upon contact with any living being that it deem intelligent enough, it will emit light, sound, symbol, vibration, radio waves or any "sense" that a living being that touch it prefer in various patterns, including tests to measure if the living being is advanced enough to access it's repository.
 The lowest requirement depended on the species that The Ancient uplifted, such as the knowledge of advanced stone tools and animal domestication for the Rra-krr.
 There is a limitation of which knowledge the uplifted race can access with their current technological level, they can't access any detailed topic that is above their technological level as to advance their access, the uplifted race need to solve the puzzle that are mostly technological in nature, with some philosophy in the mix that the answer are difference between the uplifted race determined by The Ancient and AKRP.
 Such as, one can't access fission energy topic while their technological level is at iron age for example.